In Spreadsheet.com, indenting and outdenting rows allows you to create hierarchical relationships between rows.

 - When a row is deleted, its child rows are deleted with it.

 Hierarchies allow you to use special Spreadsheet.com functions to refer to cells above or below a given cell in the row hierarchy.
-For instance, in our task list, the "Business Requirements" parent task might inherit the due date of a child subtasks beneath it.
+For instance, in a task list, a "Business Requirements" parent task can inherit the due dates of child subtasks.

 The full set of hierarchy functions includes:

-By wrapping a call to DESCENDANTCELLS() with the MAXA function, such as MAXA(DESCENDANTCELLS()), we can easily retrieve the maximum value of all descendant cells below a given cell in the row hierarchy.
+By wrapping a call to "DESCENDANTCELLS()" with the "MAXA" function, returns the maximum value of all descendant cells below a given cell in the row hierarchy.

 Hierarchies in Kanban Views